 For visual content/influencer campaigns, I’ve been testing out Klear on the larger/more expensive end.
 (The platform currently requires a $12,000 annual membership upfront in order to gain access to its deeper insights and to work with 100-200 talent per year.
 There’s a $6,000 annual membership, but it doesn’t offer access to the True Reach metric that is basically the only useful unique feature Klear has.)
 Klear gets its influencer data by scraping the platforms, and as a result has hundreds of millions of profiles, most of whom are not influencers at all.
 However, it does have 700,000 verified power-users and potential influencers registered on the platform.
 On the smaller end, Popular Pays offers app-based end-to-end management of customized influencer campaigns, mainly for brands hoping to test out the power of Instagram influencers.

 For core content, long-form articles, B2B marketing content and any topic where writers will need expertise in complex or technical topics, my recommendation is obviously ClearVoice.
-Not only has the product team outdone itself with the latest version of CV Portfolios, but when you’re looking for an enterprise solution for smart B2B content, it makes sense to work with a content delivery platform that evolved from managing other services.
+Not only has the product team outdone itself with the latest version of CV Portfolios, but when you’re looking for an enterprise solution for smart B2B content, it makes sense to work with a content delivery platform that evolved from managing other services — and that has grown a stable of talented freelancers.